 Landing squares of Knight

-Knight or horse whatever you say are one of the most interesting chess piece because of their move.
-There are total two knights for each player.
-These knights placed just by the side of rooks.
+Knight or horse whatever you say is one of the most interesting chess pieces because of their move.
+There is a total of two knights for each player.
+These knights are placed just by the side of rooks.

-- Knights move in L shape you can refer the image.
+- Knights move in L shape as you can see in the image.

 - The squares on they land are known as landing squares for them.